voxpelli/list-dependents-cli/README.md

 ## Similar modules

-* [`list-dependents`](https://github.com/voxpelli/list-dependents) – the module providing the core functionality of this module
+* [`list-dependents`](https://github.com/voxpelli/list-dependents) – module providing the core functionality of this module

 <!-- ## See also